University of Chicago Law School

 Philadelphia, PA 19103-6933

-Mark Aronchick, a litigator and past Chancellor of the Philadelphia Bar Association, graduated with honors in 1974 from the University of Chicago Law School, where he was elected to the Order of the Coif.
+Mark Aronchick, a litigator and Chair of the firm, graduated with honors in 1974 from the University of Chicago Law School, where he was elected to the Order of the Coif.
 He received his BA, cum laude, from the University of Pennsylvania in 1971.
-Mark was a member of Mayor William J. Green’s administration and was appointed as the youngest City Solicitor in the history of Philadelphia.
+A past Chancellor of the Philadelphia Bar Association, Mark was a member of Mayor William J. Green’s administration and was appointed as the youngest City Solicitor in the history of Philadelphia.

 In 1996, Mark became the first attorney to simultaneously serve as President of the Philadelphia Bar Foundation and Vice Chancellor of the Philadelphia Bar Association.
 Currently, he is a Fellow of the American College of Trial Lawyers (where he has chaired the Committee on the Federal Rules of Evidence since 2007), a member of the Judicial Conduct Board of the Commonwealth of Pennsylvania, and a member of the attorney Advisory Committee to the United States Court of Appeals for the Third Circuit.